zsiki/GeoEasy/doc/reference_guide.rst

 right mouse button.

-The first or first few options in the popup menu above the horizontal line show the possible value types in the field.
+The first or first few options in the popup menu above the horizontal line show the possible value types in the field (it comes from the mask definition).
 For example you can change slope distance to horizontal distance and vica versa.
+There is a special "*Not used*" type for *Horizontal angle*, *Vertical angle*", and "*Slope distance*".
+Setting this type for an observed value, it won't be used in any calculation.
+It can be useful for blunders without deleting the observation.

 Delete
 ......